-When you meet, you will usually talk around the following three areas.
-Please come prepared having considered the following:
+When you meet, you might want to talk around all or some of the following three areas:

 It’s important to have ‘I see in you’ moments; talk about the gifts and opportunities that you see in the person you are meeting with.

 Finally - Write down the action that you intend to take from your meeting.